-The Certificate in Health Law provides students with a rigorous and comprehensive study of the statutes, rules, and regulations affecting the healthcare industry, both state and federal.
-Focus of the Program will be on regulatory issues governing the daily structure and operation of the healthcare industry, as well as administrative law, medical malpractice, bioethics and biomedical law, health care employment matters, and criminal law and procedure.
-See Course Requirements and Learning Outcomes for details.
+The health law certificate is designed to provide students with a rigorous and comprehensive study in the statutes, rules, and regulations affecting the health care industry.
+The program focuses on regulatory issues governing the daily structure and operation of the health care industry, as well as administrative law, medical malpractice, bioethics and biomedical law, health care employment matters, and criminal law and procedure.
+See Program Requirements and Learning Outcomes for details.

 Admission to the Program